Ohio’s Strategic Plan for Education

 - Excellent educators and instructional practices (excellent teachers, teaching and school management);

 - Student supports and school climate and culture (supporting students and offering a comfortable environment that maximizes their learning);

 - High school success and postsecondary connections (clear academic expectations and smooth transitions to higher education and work).

 The State Board of Education, Ohio Department of Education and Ohio’s nearly 3,600 schools will benefit from a clear focus under Ohio’s Strategic Plan for Education.
 This means our 1.7 million students will receive a high-quality education that prepares them for college or job training, careers and life.

 What happens next?

 The State Board of Education and Ohio Department of Education are spearheading the five-year plan with advice from local prekindergarten through grade 12 leaders, teachers and students, along with parents and business, philanthropic, community and higher-education leaders.
 These individuals will work in targeted groups to help create strategies for the plan’s five areas.
-Look for the published plan in late 2017.
+Look for the published plan in spring 2018.